Adaptogens for Anxiety and Stress Relief

 • Adaptogens and their related substances can be divided into three groups: primary, secondary adaptogens and adaptogenic "companions".

-• The most well‑known adaptogens are maca peruviana, ashwagandha, rosehip, ginseng and Eleutherococcus spinous.
+• The most well‑known adaptogens are maca peruviana, ashwagandha, rosehip, ginseng and eleutherococcus spinous.

 Can stress be eliminated from life?